whistlegraph/aesthetic-computer/README.txt

 *** onboarding optimization ***
   - [🟠] Run through onboarding in production with @ida, making any necessary changes.
+    - [...]
+"Set a handle" is too awkward...
+      - [?]
+Should the buttons go from orange to yellow to green?
+    - [] Update email content to include chat and remove other stuff?
+    - [] Should a new email be sent after the handle is set, with some things to try?
+    + Done
+    - [x] The email confirmation doesn't go away... after setting handle.

 *** profile.lisp ***
   - [-] Make new profile page with redirects for no handle.